 Tealights: cheap, easy, safe!

-A burner: if you’re super creative, you could get yourself to that pottery class and make your own.
-Just a thought!
-Otherwise, there are some stunning burners on the market for a low cost.
+A burner: There are some stunning burners on the market for a low cost.

 Create your wax melts